Chart Color Schemes

 Infrastructure

-Lismore Surrounds has emerging levels of nearby infrastructure activity, ranking in the 22ndth percentile nationally
+Lismore Surrounds has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-AreaSearch has identified 50 projects that could impact the area, with notable ones being North Lismore Plateau Urban Subdivision (Allura Parklands), Northern Rivers Rail Trail - Lismore to Bentley, Goonellabah Affordable Housing Project - Bristol Circuit & Cynthia Wilson Drive, and Pineapple Road Sewerage Scheme.
-The following list details those most likely to be relevant.
+The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 50 such projects that could potentially impact the area.
+Notable among these are North Lismore Plateau Urban Subdivision (Allura Parklands), Northern Rivers Rail Trail - Lismore to Bentley, Goonellabah Affordable Housing Project - Bristol Circuit & Cynthia Wilson Drive, and Pineapple Road Sewerage Scheme.
+The following list provides details on those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.